niklasb/dryscrape/docs/installation.rst

   # pip install dryscrape

-You might have to specify the Python version.
-Note that as of now, dryscrape is Python 2.7 only.
+Note that dryscrape supports Python 2.7 and 3 as of version 1.0.

 Installing dryscrape from Git
 -------------------------------